parse-community/Parse-Swift/CONTRIBUTING.md

 ## Contributing

-Before you start to code, please open a [new issue](https://github.com/parse-community/Parse-Swift/issues/new/choose) to describe your idea, or search for and continue the discussion in an [existing issue](https://github.com/parse-community/Parse-Swift/issues).
+Before you start to code, please open a [new issue](https://github.com/netreconlab/Parse-Swift/issues/new/choose) to describe your idea, or search for and continue the discussion in an [existing issue](https://github.com/netreconlab/Parse-Swift/issues).

-> ⚠️ Please do not post a security vulnerability on GitHub or in the Parse Community Forum.
-Instead, follow the [Parse Community Security Policy](https://github.com/parse-community/parse-server/security/policy).
+> ⚠️ Please do not post a security vulnerability on GitHub.
+Instead, follow the [Security Policy](https://github.com/netreconlab/parse-server/security/policy).

 Please completely fill out any templates to provide essential information about your new feature or the bug you discovered.